-We never know when we may be placed in a lost or stranded situation for which we have not planned.
+We never know when we may be placed in a lost or stranded situation for which we have not planned, a disaster situation without electricity or an urban crisis that takes us out of our comfort zone.
 Many people do not consider ‘what could go wrong’ and are, therefore, unprepared both mentally and physically for such a situation.
 This, in turn, can leave them poorly equipped to deal with a challenge of this type.
 The better prepared people are, the less affected and vulnerable they will feel, helping them to react properly and make better decisions when they need to.

 Whether you are a hiker, bush walker, camper, cyclist, skier, kayaker, 4WD enthusiast or anyone who works in the outdoors or ventures into remote areas, basic survival and bushcraft skills can save your life!

-Our one day Survival Essentials course is designed to teach you the key survival techniques in case of emergency and is a great introduction into the core skills of bushcraft and our other courses.
+Our one day Survival Essentials course is designed to teach you the key survival techniques in case of emergency in both a wilderness environment or an urban one and is a great introduction into the core skills of bushcraft and our other courses.

 The fundamental difference between survival and bushcraft training is that survival training is centred around an emergency situation whereas bushcraft is not.